-Legal Structure of a Singapore Company
+Legal Structure of a Company in Singapore

 When deciding whether to incorporate a private limited liability company in Singapore, it is helpful to understand the structure and attributes of this corporate form.
 This guide explains what a Singapore company is and how it is organized.
 Some of the questions it will answer are: a) What is the legal status of a Singapore company? b) What can and can’t a company do? c) Who owns the company? d) Who operates a company? e) What is the Constitution of the company?